- Nearing the End of Life

 If you are on Medicare now, you may be able to add more coverage with a Medigap policy or a Medicare HMO.
 If you get an add-on policy within 6 months of going on Medicare, you won’t have to wait out a pre-existing condition exclusion period.
 If you get an add-on policy after 6 months of being on Medicare you likely will have to wait before the plan would help pay your medical bills.
 Find out how long the wait is – it may be too long to help you.

 There are still a few government programs that might help if you don’t have coverage.
-But to qualify for many of these programs, your income and assets must be very low.
+But to qualify for many of these programs, your income must be very low.

 Last Medical Review: 01/14/2014